libertylocked/webscripthook/README.md

 #### Make your own skin
 - You need to make some AJAX calls to...
 - Get game data from "/pull"
-- Get last updated time from "/getTime"
+- Get plugin connection status from "/connected"
 - You can also get a dummy data from "/dummy" for testing purposes
 - You can send certain inputs to the game.
 See [the wiki page](https://github.com/LibertyLocked/VStats/wiki) for details